hyukjekwon/genre_id/README.md

 python3 genre_id.py -csv yourcsv.csv
 ```
 Assuming all of the songs exist on Itunes, it should create a new csv file containing the genres of each song.
 You may need to change the columns for where you have songs/artists/genres stored.
-You will need to edit these things manually (see lines 8-10)
+You will need to edit these manually(see lines 8-10).

 ### To get the genre of a single song: